Semidefinite programming relaxations for quantum correlations: Implementation guide

 There are also several software packages that implement some of the SDP relaxations discussed here.
-A few notable ones are: \begin{itemize} \item QETLAB - open source, written in MATLAB.
+Some notable ones are: \begin{itemize} \item QETLAB: open source, written in MATLAB.
 Works with CVX.
-Implements several of the algorithms discussed here, including the DPS and NPA hierarchies \cite{qetlab}. \item Ncpol2sdpa - open source, written in Python.
+Implements several of the algorithms discussed here, including the DPS and NPA hierarchies \cite{qetlab}. \item Ket: open source, written in Julia.
+Works with JuMP.
+Implements several of the algorithms discussed here, including the DPS hierarchy \cite{ket}. \item toqito: open source, written in Python.
+Works with CVXPY.
+Implements several of the algorithms discussed here, including the DPS and NPA hierarchies \cite{toqito}. \item Moment: open source, written in C++ with bindings for MATLAB.
+Works with YALMIP and CVX.
+Performs noncommutative polynomial optimisation and classical inflation, with symmetrisation support \cite{moment}. \item Ncpol2sdpa: open source, written in Python.
 Works with SDPA and MOSEK.
-Does commutative and noncommutative polynomial optimisation, focusing on NPA-type problems \cite{Wittek2015}. \item GloptiPoly - open source, written in MATLAB, works with YALMIP.
-Does commutative polynomial optimisation \cite{Henrion2009}. \item SOSTOOLS - open source, written in MATLAB.
-Does commutative polynomial optimisation \cite{sostools}. \item NCSOStools - open source, written in MATLAB.
-Does noncommutative polynomial optimisation \cite{Cafuta2012}. \item Inflation - open source, written in Python, works with MOSEK.
-It implements quantum inflation for quantum and classical correlations \cite{Boghiu2022}. \item RepLAB - open source, written in MATLAB/Octave.
-Does numerical representation theory, for the purpose of symmetrisation \cite{Rosset2021}. \end{itemize}
+Performs commutative and noncommutative polynomial optimisation, focusing on NPA-type problems \cite{Wittek2015}. \item GloptiPoly: open source, written in MATLAB, works with YALMIP.
+Performs commutative polynomial optimisation \cite{Henrion2009}. \item SOSTOOLS: open source, written in MATLAB.
+Performs commutative polynomial optimisation \cite{sostools}. \item NCSOStools: open source, written in MATLAB.
+Performs noncommutative polynomial optimisation \cite{Cafuta2012}. \item Inflation: open source, written in Python, works with MOSEK.
+It implements quantum inflation for quantum and classical correlations \cite{Boghiu2022}. \item RepLAB: open source, written in MATLAB/Octave.
+Performs numerical representation theory for the purpose of symmetrisation \cite{Rosset2021}. \end{itemize}